Zepped

 Zepped is a 1916 propaganda comedy short film about a German Zeppelin attack on London during the First World War.
 Charlie Chaplin appears in the film, although it is unlikely he himself was involved in the production.
 Making use of stop-motion animation, Zepped may have used previously-unknown outtakes of three or four earlier Chaplin films: His New Profession (1914), A Jitney Elopement (1915) and The Tramp (1915), and according to Bonhams, By the Sea (1915).

+Plot

+Charlie Chaplin goes on an espionage adventure.
+When his neighbor mistakes a passing German Zeppelin for a giant aerial bomb, Chaplin a disguises himself to thwart enemy spies and save the day.